 - Alexa Hirschfeld, Paperless Post Co-founder (B.A. in Classics).

-As a humanities major, you have the opportunity to enroll in one of two available tracks and take a multidisciplinary approach to your studies by pairing coursework from various humanities departments.
+As a student in the CGS Humanities major, you have the opportunity to enroll in one of two available tracks and take a multidisciplinary approach to your studies by pairing coursework from various humanities departments.

 Degree Offered: BA

 Format: On campus with select courses offered online